-Procedures for reporting, filing a complaint and resolution are outlined in the Harassment, Sexual Misconduct, and Discrimination Policy, which can be read in its entirety at www.ciachef.edu/consumer-information on the Consumer Information page.
+Procedures for reporting, filing a complaint and resolution are outlined in the Harassment, Sexual Misconduct, and Discrimination Policy, which can be read in its entirety at Title IX at CIA | Culinary Institute of America.

 Hate/Bias Crimes

 Hate crimes, also called bias crimes or bias-related crimes, are motivated by a person's bias or attitude against a victim or group based upon their protected classification, including, but not limited to, race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, marital status, veteran status, ancestry, or national or ethnic origin.
 The victim, and indeed the entire college community, is adversely affected by such behavior, which may include bias-related physical or verbal misconduct, use of racial or sexual slurs, threats, intimidation, harassment, and hazing.